Bshaer2/bmi/README.md

 # bmiapp
-Clculate body mass index for giving data
+Calculate body mass index for giving data
 ## Getting Started

 This project is a starting point for a Flutter application.